salimcodes/hidra-reimplementation/README.md

 # hidra-reimplementation

-A from-scratch reimplementation of the core method from:
+A from-scratch reimplementation of the core method below:

-> Pham, Do, Abdullaev, Nguyen, Than. **"High-Dimensional Random Projection
-> for Activation Steering in Language Models"** (HiDRA). arXiv:2606.15092v1
-> (`2606.15092v1.pdf` in this repo).

 ## The method